-Warren Buffett’s company likely to keep buying Occidental
+Buffett’s company likely to add to its stake in Occidental

 OMAHA, Neb.
-(AP) — Warren Buffett’s company received clearance to boost its 20% stake in Occidental Petroleum to as much as 50% , but it’s not immediately clear how many more shares Berkshire Hathaway plans to buy or whether it will consider buying the entire company.
+(AP) — Warren Buffett’s company has received clearance to boost its 20% stake in Occidental Petroleum to as much as 50%, but it’s not immediately clear how many more shares Berkshire Hathaway plans to buy or whether it will consider buying the entire company.

 Shares of the of the oil producer soared nearly 12% Friday after the Federal Energy Regulatory Commission revealed that it had approved Berkshire’s request to buy up to 50% of the Houston company.